Why Vocabulary Development Counts

 ● The second activity in each chapter is called Matching Words with Definitions.

 According to research, it is not enough to see a word in context.
 At a certain point, it is important to look at the actual meaning of a word.
 The matching activity provides that meaning, reinforcing what you learned in the previous activity.

 Keep in mind that a word may have more than one meaning.
 In fact, some words have quite a few meanings.
 (If you doubt it, try looking up the word make or draw in a dictionary.)
 In the Learning Center, you will focus on one common meaning for each vocabulary word.
 However, many of the words have additional meanings.
-For example, in Chapter 1, you will learn that avert means “to prevent,” as in the sentence “Stop signs avert accidents.”
-If you then look up avert in the dictionary, you will discover that it has another meaning—“to turn away,” as in “The suspect averted her head to avoid being recognized.”
+For example, in Chapter 13, you will learn that devastate means “to upset deeply,” as in the sentence “The parents were devastated when they learned that their son had been arrested.”
+If you then look up devastate in the dictionary, you will discover that it has another meaning—“to destroy,” as in “The hurricane devastated much of Florida.”
 After you learn one common meaning of a word, you will find yourself gradually learning its other meanings in the course of your school and personal reading.

 ● The third activity of the chapter is titled Sentence Check 1.